BOOK JODY TO SPEAK

 When I applied the framework intentionally, everything unlocked.
 My marriage healed and grew stronger.
 I landed a job music supervising one of the biggest television franchises in the world—The Bachelor.
 I produced a feature film.
 My business scaled to 7 figures.
 It was like every door I'd been trying to force open suddenly swung wide.

 But more importantly, I realized I wasn't the only successful person living in the wrong room.
 I started seeing the pattern everywhere—high-achievers who'd built impressive lives but felt trapped by them.
 Leaders who were performing success instead of living it.
-Entrepreneurs who'd climbed the mountain only to realize it was the wrong peak.

 That's when I knew this framework wasn't just for me—it was my mission to share it.
 Because if someone as broken as I was could wreck the rooms that no longer served him and rebuild with intention, imagine what's possible for leaders who are already achieving at high levels but just need to align their success with their truth.